Honors Program FAQ

 Is every class offered every semester?

 No, not all Honors classes are offered every semester.
 But most Honors classes are offered on a regular cycle.
+Visit Honors Courses for more information.
 Honors classes offered during the fall semester one year are likely to be offered the next fall semester, and Honors classes offered during the spring semester are likely to be offered the next spring semester.
-Refer to the Schedule of Classes for specific offerings.
+Refer to the Schedule of Classes for current offerings.

 Are there any evening classes?

 Each semester, at least one Honors class is offered in the evening.